 The Role of the School Climate Team

-Please click on the buttons below to register for a specific training.
-All trainings max out at 50 participants.
-To be put on a wait list for the training, please email Elissa Zylbershlag at [email protected] with the following information: name; school name; date of the training you would like to attend; email address; and phone number.
+All in person trainings max out at 50 participants and virtual trainings at 60 participants.
+To be put on a wait list for a training, please email Jessica Taube at [email protected] with the following information: name; school name; date of the training you would like to attend; email address; and phone number.

-PLEASE NOTE: Registration links will be released two months prior to training dates.
-To be the first to learn about upcoming trainings, sign up for our educator email list here.
+PLEASE NOTE: Registration links will be released approximately two months prior to training dates.
+To be the first to learn about upcoming trainings, sign up for our educator email list.